pranav-m-r/Celestium/README.md

 # Astro Quest
 Hey there!
-Do you want to go on a quest through the cosmos?
+Want to go on a quest through the cosmos?
 We can help you there!

 #### Designed & Developed By [Pranav M R](https://github.com/pranav-m-r) (2024)